State- versus Reaction-Based Information Processing in Biochemical Networks

-In this work, we introduce the notion of reaction- versus state-based descriptions of trajectories.
-We show that the common formulation of the Linear Noise Approximation (LNA) entails a state-based path description, where information is transferred via copy number/concentration fluctuations.
-Yet, in cellular systems the information on the input is encoded in the sequence of reaction events of the output.
-The discrete trajectories of the Markov jump processes capture this encoding by the reaction events, while the state-based LNA does not.
-The discrete reaction-based trajectories contain, in fact, more information than the corresponding continuous state-based trajectories, explaining why the Gaussian model significantly underestimates the rate for any copy number.
-This observation naturally leads to an alternative formulation of the LNA, the Reaction-based LNA (RNLA), which is a continuous description but explicitly keeps track of the individual reaction events (see Fig. \ref{fig:reacvsconc}).
-We show that this description accurately predicts the path mutual information rate for linear chemical systems at large copy numbers.
-In the large copy number limit the principal difference between the commonly employed state-based LNA and the Markov jump process is indeed not the discreteness of molecules but the encoding of information in reaction events rather than concentrations.
-Finally, we demonstrate that the distinction between reaction- versus state-based trajectories has ramifications for information transmission in cellular systems, by analyzing systems that can harness the information that resides in the reaction events.
+\g{In this work, we introduce the notion of reaction- versus state-based descriptions of trajectories in the context of information transfer.
+In chemical systems the information on the input is encoded in the sequence of reaction events of the output, and the discrete trajectories of Markov jump processes capture this encoding.
+In contrast, the commonly used Gaussian approximation of trajectory mutual information \cite{PhysRevLett.102.218101} entails a state-based trajectory notion, where individual reaction channels are summarised into effective copy number/concentration fluctuations.
+This step results in a loss of information as we demonstrate using the data-processing inequality \cite{cover1999elements}.
+This explains why the commonly used form of the Gaussian approximation significantly underestimates trajectory mutual information even in the large copy number regime.
+This observation naturally leads to an alternative, reaction-based variant of the Gaussian approximation, which explicitly keeps track of the individual reaction channels (see Fig.~\ref{fig:reacvsconc}).
+We show that this approach accurately predicts the trajectory mutual information for linear chemical systems at large copy numbers.
+Finally, we demonstrate that the distinction between reaction- versus state-based trajectories has ramifications for information transmission in cellular systems, by analyzing systems that can harness the information that resides in the reaction events.}